datalakehouse/docs/docs/products/kafka/howto.rst

 HowTo
 =====

-A collection of helpful guides for performing tasks with DLH for Apache Kafka.
+A collection of helpful guides for performing tasks with datalakehouse for Apache Kafka.

 .. tableofcontents::